peter6053/patient-app/README.md

 Version Catalogs - A scalable way of maintaining dependencies and plugins in a multi-module project.
 Convention Plugins - A way to encapsulate and reuse common build configuration in Gradle, see here

+## App Architecture
+A well-planned architecture is extremely important for any Android project; It makes it easier to maintain the app as the codebase grows and the team expands.
+This repo uses the MVVM pattern with clean architecture to have decoupled, testable, and maintainable code.
+MVVM separates views (Activities, Fragments, or Composables) from the app's business logic.
+However, as the codebase grows, ViewModels start bloating, and separation of responsibilities becomes hard hence the need to use MVVM with clean architecture.

+Why Clean Architecture and Modularization?
+Allows the app to scale easily
+Easier onboarding of new team members
+Easier to test code
+Makes it easier to enforce coder ownership This repo uses MVVM with Clean Architecture with the following modules:
+Data
+Contains repositories, data sources, and model classes.
+This layer hides the implementation details and data sources from the outside.

+Domain
+This module encapsulates complex business logic or simple logic that multiple ViewModels reuse.
+It contains all the use cases of the application and models independent of any framework-specific dependencies and represents the business logic.

+Presentation
+Contains views (in this app, Composable) and ViewModels.
+The views post events to the ViewModel and subscribe to the updated state.

+Design System
+Contains reusable UI components, Color, Typography, and Theme that can be reused across various modules

 ## Dependencies
 All the dependencies (external libraries) are managed using version catalogs and defined in a single place gradle/libs.versions.toml file.
 This is a scalable approach to manage dependencies and use the same dependency version across all modules.
 ## Screenshots